 A Canadian skip with a stone-cold delivery who dominated the Brier and world stage, later shaping future champions as a national coach.

-Jeff Stoughton emerged from Winnipeg's Charleswood Curling Club to become one of Canada's most formidable and consistent skips of his era.
-Known for his precise, controlled sliding delivery and strategic calm under pressure, he led his Manitoba rink to three national championships at the Tim Hortons Brier in 1996, 1999, and 2011.
-Each of those victories earned him a ticket to the world championships, where he captured gold twice, in 1996 and 2011, solidifying his team's international reputation.
-After retiring from elite competition, Stoughton seamlessly transitioned his deep understanding of the game to coaching.
-He took on the critical role of National Men's Coach and Program Manager for Curling Canada, where his experience was invaluable in mentoring the next generation of athletes, including guiding the Canadian Mixed Doubles team.
+Jeff Stoughton led his Manitoba rink to three national championships at the Tim Hortons Brier in 1996, 1999, and 2011.
+Emerging from Winnipeg's Charleswood Curling Club, he developed a precise, controlled sliding delivery and strategic calm under pressure.
+He captured world championship gold twice, in 1996 and 2011.
+After retiring from elite competition, he became National Men's Coach and Program Manager for Curling Canada, mentoring the next generation of athletes, including the Canadian Mixed Doubles team.
 His career embodies the complete arc of a curling lifer: from champion player to architect of championship systems.

 1946–1964